 Elaine and Colin also have to be flexible.
 “We have created an office space in one of the boy’s bedrooms that has become ‘the Zoom room’.
 I set up in the kitchen, so the boys can be in the garden, playing Lego or doing school stuff, and I can be present while linking into work online.
 Then we alternate for my scheduled calls,” said Elaine.

 Being together 24/7 under exceptionally stressful circumstances can put a lot of pressure on a relationship, says psychotherapist Emma Cullinan.
 “Everyone in lock-down will feel adverse emotions to varying extents, depending on your history and how much of a life-change it is,” she said.
 “The key is what you do with those emotions.
 Difficult feelings that are stirring inside have to go somewhere.
 Some people internalise them in the form of self-criticism, and others look for someone else to blame.
 Relationships that are suffering during lockdown are those in which people are landing their anger onto partners in the form of criticism.

 Resist the temptation to snap at each other.“For relationships to survive this, people need to be mindful of each other.
 If you are feeling low, name that feeling to yourself or a good listener rather than just acting it out in blame (or self-harm),” Cullinan said.

 It’s easy to get wrapped up in your own work, but you need to support each other, as Elaine found.
-“I needed to breathe when home school was not going well, the house was upside down and I knew I had a difficult online call ahead of me.
+“I needed to breathe when school work was not going well, the house was upside down and I knew I had a difficult online call ahead of me.
 Colin heard me and jumped in,” she said.
 “I thanked him afterwards, it meant the world.
 This is not normal, none of it, so we can’t act in a normal way as we respond to it.”